timlautk/polargrad/README.md

 # PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective

-PolarGrad (Polar Gradient methods; Lau et al., 2025) is a class of matrix-gradient optimizers based on the concept of gradient-anisotropy preconditioning in optimization.
+[PolarGrad](https://arxiv.org/abs/2505.21799) (Polar Gradient methods; Lau et al., 2025) is a class of matrix-gradient optimizers based on the concept of gradient-anisotropy preconditioning in optimization.
 It has close relation to [Muon](https://github.com/KellerJordan/Muon) (Jordan et al., 2024) and stochastic spectral descent (SSD; Carlson et al., 2015a, 2015b).
-In addition to being an optimizer for matrix parameters in neural networks, PolarGrad can also be viewed as a preconditioned matrix optimization algorithm for matrix optimization problems such as low-rank matrix factorization/completion.
+In addition to being an optimizer for matrix parameters in neural networks, PolarGrad can also be used as a preconditioned matrix optimization algorithm for matrix optimization problems such as matrix regression and low-rank matrix factorization/completion.

 The main differences between PolarGrad and Muon/SSD are:
 - PolarGrad uses the QDWH (Nakatsukasa et al., 2010) or ZOLO-PD (Nakatsukasa and Freund, 2016) algorithm to compute the polar decomposition of the gradient matrix, while Muon uses the Newton-Schulz iteration to compute the polar decomposition (see the section below for further details).
 The NS iteration is a matrix iterative polynomial method that computes the polar decomposition of a matrix by iteratively applying a polynomial to the matrix.
 However, it requires tuning of the coefficients of the polynomial, which can be challenging in practice.
 PolarGrad also include the nuclear norm (the dual norm of the spectral norm) scaling of the update matrix, which is not present in Muon.
 The inclusion of such term is necessary for the convergence of optimizers based on polar decomposition for strongly convex and Lipschitz smooth problems with deterministic gradients, as shown in the convergence analysis and the matrix quadratic regression example of PolarGrad (Lau et al., 2025).